Some remarks on smooth mappings of Hilbert and Banach spaces and their local convexity property: Abstract

 \section{Abstract}

-This article analyzes smooth nonlinear mappings between Banach and Hilbert spaces that carry small balls to convex sets, provided that the radius of the balls is small enough.
-Such a property is important in many related to applied problems.
-If a nonlinear mapping of Hilbert spaces is smooth and regular, it implies convexity of the image of balls and has profound geometric properties of the underlying space and the preservation of convexity via linear approximations.
-The present study is focused on the analysis of the mild sufficient conditions for a nonlinear mapping of Banach spaces to be locally convex.
-In contrast to the Hilbert space case, when the local convexity is based on the strong convexity of the ball , in the case of a Banach space the local convexity property is based on much more subtle properties both of a mapping and a Banach space under regard.
-Special attention is paid to the locally convex functions between Banach spaces.
-In this part of paper we address a suitably reformulated local convexity problem for Banach spaces.
-The problem is solved in terms of the interplay between the modulus of smoothness of the function $f$ and the modulus of convexity of the Banach space upon thorough study of the local regularity properties of the nonlinear mappings and the related Banach space convexity characteristics.
-Some of the results presented in the work appear to be interesting and novel even for finite-dimensional problems.
-Open problems related to the local convexity property for nonlinear mapping of Banach spaces are also formulated.
+{We analyze smooth nonlinear mappings for Hilbert and Banach spaces that carry small balls to convex sets, provided that the radius of the balls is small enough.
+Being focused on the study of new and mild sufficient conditions for a nonlinear mapping of Hilbert and Banach spaces to be locally convex, we address a suitably reformulated local convexity problem analyzed within \ the Leray-Schauder homotopy method approach for Hilbert speces, and within the Lipscitz smoothness condition both for Hilbert and Banach spaces.
+Some of the results presented in the work prove to be interesting and novel even for finite-dimensional problems.
+Open problems related to the local convexity property for nonlinear mapping of Banach spaces are also formulated.}